COVID-19 is an infectious disease that can affect your airways and lungs, caused by the most recently discovered coronavirus.

 For the result, the window of accuracy is 10-15 minutes after you add the sample and buffer solution.
 If you forget to read the results after this time, the test may not be accurate and you should repeat it.

 The shelf-life is 18 months from the date of manufacture.
 The product expiry is printed onto the packaging for reference.
 Do not use after the expiry date.

 The recommended storage temperature is 2 – 30°C, however, we do not recommend you store them in the fridge, unless there is a risk of them overheating.
 Do not freeze the test cassettes or buffer solution.
 Tests should be performed at room temperature (15 – 30°C), so if you have stored tests in the fridge, you should allow them to reach room temperature before performing a test.

-To date we have tested numerous common pharmaceuticals, none of which have interfered with the test.
-Also, Rheumatoid Factor does not interfere with the test, hence we currently see no cross-reactivity issues.
+To date we have tested numerous common pharmaceuticals, none of which have interfered with the test, hence we currently see no cross-reactivity issues.
 We are looking at more drugs and will update customers accordingly.

 We conducted a clinical study in Wuhan, China, where we compared the test cassette to conventional laboratory tests for COVID-19 diagnosis, which also detected the presence of IgG/IgM in 902 blood samples.
 We obtained the following results: